DominikDD30/FlashLearnProject/README.md

   -> generating sounds for flashcards

   -> generating complete Quizes from provided pdf file

+  currently support numerated questions and false,true answers or numerated questions and a,b,c,d answers

 ## Installation